A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Specifications of Two Versions of the Arrival Epochs Simulator

 Given the arrival count vector $\mathbf{x}$, the piecewise linear intensity function can be inferred using a maximum likelihood estimation approach introduced by \cite{zhengglynn2017}.
 Specifically, this approach takes the arrival count vector as inputs and simultaneously returns the estimations for $\lambda_j$'s for $j=0,1,\ldots,p$.
 The estimations are denoted as $\hat{\lambda}_j$'s for $j=0,1,\ldots,p$.
 Then, the full intensity function can be estimated through interpolation of the estimated intensity values $\hat{\lambda}_j$'s.
 Specifically,

 With the estimated intensity function in hand, for each time interval, the exact arrival epochs can be simulated using the inversion method on each time interval.
-The detailed procedure of the piecewise linear arrival epochs simulator is given in Algorithm \ref{alg:pl_aes}.
+The detailed procedure of the arrival epochs simulator based on piecewise linear rate is given in Algorithm \ref{alg:pl_aes}.

 {\textbf{Output: }} {\textbf{Require: }}